apenwarr/redo/docs/index.md

 don't have code from one module stomping on code from another module).

 (Disclaimer: my current implementation is not as fast as `make` for some things, because it's written in python.
-Eventually I'll rewrite it an C and it'll be very, very fast.)
+Eventually I'll rewrite it in C and it'll be very, very fast.)

 The easiest way to show it is to jump into an example.
 Here's one for